mpcastro695/GENA-COREML/README.md

 ## Model Conversion
-With dependencies installed, all you have to do is run `GENA-LM.py`.
+With the dependencies installed, all you have to do is run `GENA.py`.
 The script will:

 1. Build GENA-LM from `src/modeling_bert.py` and download the pre-trained [weights](https://huggingface.co/AIRI-Institute/gena-lm-bert-base) and tokenizer from Hugging Face’s model hub

 2. Instantiate an optimized version of the model from `BertANE.py` (see *Optimizations*)

-3. Remove the classification heads from both models to reveal their final hidden states', i.e, our 'features'
+3. Remove the untrained classification heads from both models

-5. Trace the optimized model with dummy inputs to get a *TorchScript* representation
+4. Trace the optimized, trimmed model to get a *TorchScript* representation

-6. Convert the trace with Core ML Tools and save it to disk as a Core ML model package `GENA.mlpackage`
+5. Convert the trace using Core ML Tools and save it to disk as a Core ML model package `GENA_FP16.mlpackage`

-7. Load the model package from disk and verify its outputs against the original; if the outputs match you should see the message 'Congrats on the new model!'
+6. Load the model package from disk and verify its outputs; if the outputs match you should see the message 'Congrats on the new model!'

 ## Inference
-Incorporate the model package, tokenizer and vocab files (`GENA.mlpackage`, `BPTokenizer.swift`, `vocab.json`) into your project.
+Incorporate the model package, tokenizer and vocab files (`GENA_FP16.mlpackage`, `BPTokenizer.swift`, `vocab.json`) into your project.
 Xcode will automatically generate a Swift class for your model.
 The tokenizer will load the vocab from file and has functions for tokenizing and byte-pair encoding DNA sequences.
 The model expects as input up to 510 BP-encoded kmers (plus 2 model tokens), which depending on the sequence, can mean inputs up to 4.5 kb long.

 To extract features from a sequence:

 ```
 let model = try!
-GENA()
+GENA_FP16()
 let tokenizer = BPTokenizer.loadTokenizer()!

 let exampleInput = “ATGTGTGAATTTAGTAGTCCGCAAATTCCAATAACGGATATTGAGAATGCCATGGAACGGATCGGAAGTCCGGTGAGAGAACTCCGCCGCTTGGATGCGGGGGATGACAGCGAAGTGCTGCTTTGCAATGGGCTGTTTGTCATCAAAATCCCCAAACGGCCATCTGTGCGCGTGACACAGCAAAGAGAATTTGCAGTATACTCCTTTCTCAAACAGTATGATTTACCTGCCTTGATTCCGGAAGTGATTTTTCAATGCAGCGAATTTAATGTTATGTCGTTTATCCCCGGAGAAAACTTTGGCTTTCAAGAATATGCTTTGCTTTCAGAAAAGGAAAAAGAAGCGCTTGCTTCAGATATGGCGATATTTTTGCGGAGATTGCATGGTATATCGGTGCCGCTTTCAGAGAAACCGTTCTGTGAAATCTTCGAAGATAAACGCAAAAGATATTTGGAAGACCAAGAACAGCTGCTTGAAGTGCTCGAAAACCGAAAACTCTTGAATGCACCACTCCAGAAAAATATCCAGACGATATACGAGCATATCGGTCAGAATCAGGAACTGTTTAACTATGCGGCCTGTTTAGTTCACAATGATTTTAGCTCTTCCAATATGGTGTTCAGACATAATCGTCTGTATGGCGTGATCGATTTTGGAGATGTAATTGTCGGCGATCCGGACAATGATTTTTTATGCCTTCTGGATTGCAGCATGGATGACTTTGGGAAAGATTTCGGGCGAAAGGTTTTAAGGCATTATGGCCATCGGAATCCACAATTAGCAGAAAGAAAAGCAGAAATCAATGATGCTTACTGGCCGATACAGCAAGTCCTGCTTGGTGTTCAGAGAGAAGATCGGTCGCTTTTCTGTAAGGGATACCGTGAACTTCTAGCCATAGACCCAGATGCTTTCATTTTATAA”